shrijalshr/flutter-graphql/README.md

 ''';
 ```

 The syntax for mutations is fairly similar to that of a query.
-The only diffence is that the first argument of the builder function is a mutation function.
+The only difference is that the first argument of the builder function is a mutation function.
 Just call it to trigger the mutations (Yeah we deliberately stole this from react-apollo.)

 ```dart
 ...